atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi-part-1/index.md

 My fourth requirement is that all of my services should be available over an HTTPs connection.
 Sure, the VPN is encrypted, however, I want TLS termination at the cluster and not only the VPN.
 Further, I don't want browsers complaining that the site I am visiting is not secure.
 That is a bother for me and a red flag for any friends or family who connect to my services.

 ### DNS
 Lastly, I want my services accessible via DNS records when a user is connected via VPN.
-I want the DNS server to sit on the LAN network and become the primary DNS server for users when they connect to the network.
+I want the DNS server to sit on the clsuter LAN network and become the primary DNS server for users when they connect to the network.
 This keeps my A records off of public DNS servers.

 # Architecture